 Data mapping is a set of instructions that merge the information from one or multiple data sets into a single schema (table configuration) that you can query and derive insights from.
 It’s rare for two data sources to have the same schema.
 Therefore, when we want to combine multiple data sources into a data warehouse, we need to link them together through data mapping.
 This involves showing where similar data intersect and what to do with new, duplicate, and conflicting information.

-Enterprise-level companies are dealing with massive, byzantine data systems – and they’re growing larger, more complex, and more profitable by the month.
-For example, according to TechJury, Netflix saves an estimated $1 billion annually because of the way their data science insights have improved customer retention.
+In this day and age, data mapping is critical.
+Let's start with a big-picture look at the issue.
+Enterprise-level companies are dealing with massive, byzantine data systems – and they're growing larger, more complex, and more profitable by the month.
+For example, according to TechJury, Netflix saves an estimated $1 billion annually because of how its data science insights have improved customer retention.